 Parking: There must be parking spaces available for up to 350 persons.
 This includes up to 100 VRC staff and initial helpers, 200 visiting volunteers, and another 50 spaces for media, security, other vehicles, etc.

-The facility must be acceptable to the Spontaneous Unaffiliated Volunteer Task Force.
+The facility must be acceptable to the VRC Committee.

 The facility must be ADA Compliant.